Flavianbraga/Simulation-of-confined-hydrocarbons-and-water-/README.md

 # Abstract
 <p align="justify">
-This repository is constituted of the input files to run a Molecular Dynamics Simulation with GROMACS for a slit pore.
+This repository is constituted of the input files to run a Molecular Dynamics Simulation with GROMACS for a slit pore as refered in the paper "Adsorption under an external electric field: a molecular dynamics simulation study on mixtures of hydrocarbons and water confined within graphene".
 A mixture of water with hydrocarbons, modeled by methane, n-butane, and n-pentane, confined in a graphene slit pore is chosen to assess the influence of the external electric field in the general confinement behavior.
 In this work, x and y are called the parallel directions and z is the perpenticular direction, since the wall of the system is in the z axis.

 ## Contents